Drop, Swap & Shop

 - Plush toys (Teddy bears, stuffed animals, etc.)

 Drop off items in advance to save time and money on the day of the event.

-We will be accepting advance drop-offs in FIDO Classroom, in the Young Welcome Centre at Evergreen Brick Works, on the following dates before the event.
+We will be accepting advance drop-offs in BMO Atrium, in the Young Welcome Centre at Evergreen Brick Works, on the following dates before the event.
 We cannot accept drop-offs outside of these hours.

 Bunz | Pay with BTZ

 Come say “Hi!” to the Bunz Team, and pay for your admission with a brand new, easy-to-use digital currency, built from the ground up by Bunz - BTZ!

 Bunz is a community where people meet everyday to trade things like clothing, furniture and art.
 Founded in the summer of 2013 by Emily Bitze as a secret Facebook group for trading things with her friends in Toronto.
 Today Bunz is a growing startup comprised of 20-something passionate and creative individuals, and remains headquartered in the city.